 Malta - a Fascinating English-Speaking Island in the Center of the Mediterranean

 Ah, the days before handy digital cameras!
 Hard to explain to anyone who hasn't lived thru them!
-Teenage me didn't feel like lugging around a heavy, pricey camera that needed expensive film - film to carry, safeguard and later spend more money I didn't have on developing...
+Teenage me didn't feel like lugging around a relatively heavy, pricey camera that needed expensive film - film to carry, safeguard and later spend more money that I didn't have, on developing...
 Assuming that my dad would have loaned his camera to me in the first place!

 So, how to illustrate this grand adventure?
 Well, I managed to pull off the Internet a number of images that adequately match my memory of the place.
 Theses are NOT generic images - they are images that best approximate Malta, as close as possible to the way I remember it.